Getúlio Vargas: Death

-At 8:45 AM (11:45 GMT) on Tuesday, 24 August 1954, at the Catete Palace, Vargas, unable to manage the situation, shot himself in the chest with a pistol.
+Unable to manage the situation, Vargas shot himself in the chest with a revolver at 8:45 BRT on 24 August 1954, in his third-floor bedroom of his official residence of Catete Palace.

 His suicide note was found and read out on radio within two hours of his son discovering the body.
 The famous last lines read, "Serenely, I take my first step on the road to eternity.
 I leave life to enter History."
 Vargas' suicide has been interpreted in various ways.
 "His death by suicide simultaneously traded on the image of a valiant warrior selflessly fighting for the protection of national interests, alongside the image of a crafty and calculating statesman, whose political machinations reeked of demagoguery and self-interest."
-The same day, riots broke out in Rio de Janeiro and Porto Alegre.
+That same day, riots broke out in Rio de Janeiro and Porto Alegre.

 The Vargas family refused a state funeral, but his successor, Café Filho, declared official days of mourning.
-Vargas' body was on public view in a glass-topped coffin.
-The route of the cortege carrying the body from the Presidential Palace to the airport was lined with tens of thousands of Brazilians.
-The burial and memorial service were in his hometown of São Borja, Rio Grande do Sul.
+Vargas' body was on public view in a glass-topped coffin, and the route of the funeral cortege from Catete Palace to the airport was lined with tens of thousands of Brazilians.
+Vargas’ burial and memorial service were held in his hometown of São Borja, Rio Grande do Sul.

-The Museu Histórico Nacional (MHN) was given the furnishings of the bedroom where Vargas committed suicide, and a museum gallery recreates the scene and is a site of remembrance.
-On exhibit in the Palace is his nightshirt with a bullet hole in the chest.
-The popular outrage caused by his suicide had supposedly been strong enough to thwart the ambitions of his enemies, among the rightists, anti-nationalists, pro-U.S. elements and even the pro-Prestes Brazilian Communist Party, for several years.
+The Museu Histórico Nacional (MHN) was given the furnishings of the palace bedroom where Vargas committed suicide; a gallery recreates the scene and is a site of remembrance.
+On display under glass is his pyjama top, with the bullet hole in the lower part of the monogrammed breast pocket.
+The popular outrage triggered by his suicide had supposedly been strong enough to thwart the ambitions of his enemies for several years, including those among rightists, anti-nationalists, pro-American elements and even the pro-Prestes Brazilian Communist Party.